nohayassin/Denoise-Autoencoder/README.md

 ## Usage

-Run python autoencoder.py with relevant arguments as clarified below.
+Run autoencoder.py with relevant arguments as clarified below.

 Prepare 2 directories of images : one for training and the other contains images for testing.

 Pass the directories to autoencoder.py using relevant arguments.
+If no directories are selected, the application will use previous images.

-Set flag -c to crop only if you have new training images.
+Set flag -c for images cropping only if you have new training images.

 ```bash
 usage: Denoise Autoencoder Parser [-h] [-n] [-t] [-s] [-c]